yessky/gulp-svgsprite/README.md

 gulp-svgsprite
 =============

 this project is forked from [gulp-svgstore](https://github.com/w0rm/gulp-svgstore).
-I make it to support "metaAttrs" and "cleanAttrs". so that we can extract svg icon's metadata or clean useless attributes.
+I make it to support "metaAttrs" and "cleanAttrs".

-## Notes

-added config option "metaAttrs" for extracting icon's metadata. it's helpful to generate correspondent css of icon's default style.

-added config option "cleanAttrs" for remove useless attributes, it's helpful to customize the icon style and decrease file size.
+"metaAttrs"[attribute array] - for extracting icons' meta data, I can control more, like generate correspondent css file based on the meta data.

+"cleanAttrs"[attribute array] - for removing useless attributes or cleannig primitive attributes(so that I can use css to control color/width/height/stroke-with, etc).

 ## Example